|

 Refurbishment fund.

-2010 marks the 50th anniversary of the building of the church of St. Pius X here in Tempeogue.
-The refurbishment fund has been set up to provide the funding for the major refurbishment that is now required to the church building to upgrade the heating and electrical systems, to resurface the car park, clear drains and repair broken kerb stones; to install a new bathroom in St Mary's Room; and to bring the building in line with modern statutory requirements.
-Any contribution that you can give will be most appreciated and used to ensure that the Church building continues for another 50 years and beyond.
-The parish has charitable status through the Archdiocese of Dublin Chy No 7424.
+2010-2011 marked the 50th anniversary of the building of the church of St. Pius X here in Templeogue.
+The refurbishment fund was set up to provide the funding for the major refurbishment that was required to the church building; to upgrade the heating and electrical systems, to resurface the car park, clear drains and repair broken kerb stones; to install a new bathroom in St Mary's Room; and to bring the building in line with modern statutory requirements.
+The major refurbishment work has now been completed.
+Through the refurbishment fund and the sale of a property, most of the funds had been collected.
+The balance due had to be borrowed and this amounted to 288,000.

 Tax Relief